 Where Was The White Lotus Filmed? (& Can You Visit?)

-From one White Lotus to another, and from one Four Seasons to another: just as season two’s resort is supposed to be run by the same team as season one’s hotel – hence why Tanya returns (she loves a White Lotus hotel) – both season one and two’s real life hotels are operated by Four Seasons.
+From one White Lotus to another, and from one Four Seasons to another: just as season 2’s resort is supposed to be run by the same team as season 1’s hotel – hence why Tanya returns (she loves a White Lotus hotel) – both season 1 and 2’s real life hotels are operated by Four Seasons.

 San Domenico Palace, Taormina, A Four Seasons Hotel